They’re not as cautious as other birds,

 these passerines along Central Park West

-If they cannot skirt the curled toes of benches
+If she cannot skirt the curled toes of benches,

-she and hers will starve, as plainly as that.
+she and hers will starve, as plain as that.

 She feigns interest in a well-placed pretzel,

-So much are we like the places we inhabit
+We’re so much like the places we inhabit

-whether we engender our space or assume its habit,
+we engender our space or assume its habit.

 Someday these finches will sing for their meals

 out of our food, beggaring us like street artists.